 The National Irrigation Administration is a government-owned and controlled corporation primarily responsible for irrigation development in the country.
 With its birth in 1963, big irrigation systems started to mushroom in the country including the Magat River Integrated Irrigation System in Isabela and the Upper Pampanga River Integrated Irrigation System in Nueva Ecija.

-Formerly under the umbrella of the Department of Agriculture, NIA is now under the Office of the Presidential Assistant for Food Security and Agricultural Modernization (OPAFSAM).
+Formerly under the umbrella of the Department of Agriculture, NIA is now under the Office of the President.

 Irrigation of the provinces of Abra, Benguet, Baguio City, Ifugao, Kalinga-Apayao and Mt.
 Province was under the wings of the NIA in their mother regions—NIA Regions 1 & 2, even after the creation of the Cordillera Administrative Region (CAR) in 1987.